Renormalised 3-point functions of stress tensors and conserved currents in CFT: Appendices

 \subsection{The type A anomaly in two dimensions}

-Following our discussion in the introduction, in this appendix we complete our analysis of the stress tensor 2-point function in two dimensions.
-This is the simplest example in which a type A trace anomaly arises, and our analysis can be read as a warm-up for the corresponding four-dimensional discussion in section \ref{sec:Eulerdeg}.
+Following our discussion in the introduction, in this appendix we resume our analysis of the stress tensor 2-point function in two dimensions.
+This is the simplest example featuring a type A anomaly, and serves as a warm-up for the four-dimensional discussion in section \ref{sec:Eulerdeg}.